Published: January 29, 2020

 - 38% of customers actually end up making a purchase because of a live chat encounter.

-- The live chat market is expected to grow by 87% in the next 12–18 months.
+- The global live chat market size is projected to reach $839.2 million by 2026.

 This is just a preview, read a hundred and one more stats and facts in the infographic!